Coloby/quartz_notes/quartz_content/PublicNotes/arch lin.md

 					- creates problems to distros not willing to use systemD
 				- hides certain configs behind its own tools
 					- especially bad if you want to change text files
+			- -
+				- mainly red-hat project
 			- pros
+				- still 1st place for enterprise level servers...?
+				- popular if not most popular, used in
+					- RHEL, SUSE, Debian, arch, etc...
 				- written in C
 				- mantained
+		-
+		- kinda legacy - slower even than sys D
+			- sysV - slower & older
+			- Upstart - event driven
+				- Starts/stops services based on events
 	- kernel type - [src](https://youtu.be/_idZGJ1NgPE)
+		- downlaod kernel linux-lts
+			- 6.12.5-arch1-1 → you’re on the mainline linux package.
+			- 6.6.54-lts → you’re on the linux-lts package.
+			- `uname -r` - check which one u're using currently
+			- u pick which u want from GRUB menu
+			- how to pin a kernel version - [src](https://youtu.be/xhVS1HKwGWw?t=323)
 		- custom - [[gentoo]]
 		- linux stable - 2 months stable
 		- linux lts - 2 years stable